The price of homogeneity is polynomial: Proof of thm:IntroHomoMuralis Theorem 1.1

 We divide our construction into two analogous steps.
 In the first, we construct a row of odd index and in the second we construct a row of even index within $M'$.

 \paragraph{Folding over.} Let $i \in [3,n]$ be odd.
-We assume that for each $j \in [n]$ the endpoint of $P_j'$ is currently found in the intersection of $V(Q_n)$ and $V(P_{(i-3)n + j})$, and that the mesh $M'$ we have constructed so far is uniform.
+We assume that for each $j \in [n]$ the endpoint of $P_j'$ is currently found in the intersection of $V(Q_n)$ and $V(P_{(i-3)n + j})$, and that the mesh $M'$ we have constructed so far is homogeneous.

 For each $j \in [n]$, we now extend $P_j'$ as follows.
 First, we follow along $P_{(i-3)n + j}$ until we meet $Q_j$, which then allows us to move straight to $P_{(i-2)n + 1 + (n-j)}$ and down to $Q_{n+1}$, where we find our new endpoint.
-This then allows us to find a new row for $M'$ in $Q_{n+1}$ and since this captures a cycle of the rainbow row of $M$ between any pair of paths in $\mathcal{P}'$ with consecutive indices, our slightly grown $M'$ remains uniform.
+This then allows us to find a new row for $M'$ in $Q_{n+1}$ and since this captures a cycle of the rainbow row of $M$ between any pair of paths in $\mathcal{P}'$ with consecutive indices, our slightly grown $M'$ remains homogeneous.